MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

   - **Data\_CheckWebSharingViolationForIncOpen -** Method CheckWebSharingViolationForIncOpen execution duration in milliseconds

   - **Data_CleanClickCorrelationId** - The correlation GUID from client origin.
-As it could be from web or other sources we uses this correlation ID to stitch the end to end events from client to the target app (in this case PowerPoint)
+As it could be from web or other sources we use this correlation ID to stitch the end to end events from client to the target app (in this case PowerPoint)

   - **Data_CleanClickOrigin** - Where the ppt fileUrl link is originally opened from (Office Apps/windows start recommended/WAC)